ReFreezed/LuaWebGen/Reference.md

 processors    -- Table with file content processors.

-before        -- Function that is called before site generation. after         -- Function that is called after site generation.
+before        -- Function that is called before site generation. after         -- Function that is called after main site generation. validate      -- Function that is called after all tasks are done.
 ```

 All fields are optional.